Flickdm/tianocore-wiki.github.io/PI-Boot-Flow.md

 ## Glossary

-See <a href="Acronyms-and-Glossary" class="wikilink" title=" Acronyms">
+See [
-Acronyms</a> for glossary and acronym information.
+Acronyms](Acronyms-and-Glossary) for glossary and acronym information.